DeepFeature: LLM-Empowered Context-aware Feature Generation for Wearable Biosignals: Experimental Evaluation

 We analyze representative cases from each task to demonstrate \workname's effectiveness.
 For each case, Figure~\ref{fig:qualitative_results} presents the top-10 most influential features ranked by RFE importance scores.
 We trace each feature's source and show the source proportions in Figure~\ref{fig:feature_ratio}.
 Key observations are as follows:

 \textbf{\textit{Observation 1: The most important features vary significantly across different tasks.}} As shown in Figure~\ref{fig:qualitative_results}, the feature generation and final selection show obvious differences across the eight tasks.
-For example, in emotion recognition, typical individuals rely heavily on autonomic nervous system signals (GSR, heart rate, chest acceleration) strongly linked to arousal, while SEN children depend more on movement patterns and temperature changes, likely due to less stable autonomic responses and greater reliance on external behaviors or sensory sensitivities.
 This demonstrates that high-performance models require a task-specific feature set rather than a fixed, universal set.
 The optimal feature combinations vary substantially across tasks, reflecting the inherent heterogeneity in task characteristics.
 This adaptability highlights \workname's key advantage: unlike traditional handcrafted selection or automated extraction libraries, it dynamically identifies and selects more customized features for each specific task.